-How to Clean & Prepare Your Grill Before a Party!
+How to Clean and Prepare Your Grill Before a Party!

 Perhaps it's been in storage all winter in the back of your shed, or under the cover on the side of the house.
 And most likely you didn't clean it super well before you packed it away for the winter, or you're staying at an AirBnB, vacation rental, or maybe it's just gotten a little gross from sitting out in the elements in the backyard while it waited for the upcoming main event.

 Before we just fire things up and start cooking, it's a really good idea to give your grill a good cleaning, safety check, and preparation a couple of days before the party to insure a smashing success, and great tasting food.
 Here's how to do it.

 As a general rule, you don't need to "deep clean" your grill after every single use, but when you're going to have a party, and there is going to be a bunch of food being prepared on your grill, you certainly should give it a deep clean to make sure that it's running safely, efficiently, and you won't have any unexpected towering incredibly stinky and smoky inferno grease fires that your neighbors call 911 about.

 Your grill should fall into one or two categories, either a gas grill (propane or natural gas) or a kettle grill (charcoal or wood fired).
 As a guideline, you should always refer to your grill manufacturer's instructions first, but if you don't have those handy, just follow our suggestions here.